vottini/jsonbp/docs/schema.md

 | datetime | datetime.datetime |
 | string   |  str |

 When used in a field declaration, simple types can be customized through **specificities**, which is a list of key-values enclosed in parenthesis and separated by commas.
 Each type has a fixed and well defined list of possible specificities.

 For example:
 ```
 node weekInstant {
-    weekday: string (minLength=3, maxLength=3),
     hours: integer (min=0, max=12),
-    minutes : integer (min=0,max=59),
+    minutes : integer (min=0, max=59),
-    seconds : integer (min=0,max=59),
+    seconds : integer (min=0, max=59),
-    ampm: string (minLength=2, maxLength=2)
+    timezone: string (minLength=3, maxLength=3),
+		DST: bool (coerce=false)
 }
 ```